 Characterization of Wrinkle Formation in a Polymeric Drug Coating by Atomic Force Microscope and Grazing Incidence Small-Angle X-Ray Scattering

 Surface structure of polymeric drug delivery coating plays an important role on controlled drug release.
-To get a full picture of the qualitative and quantitative properties, two complementary techniques are used namely, atomic force microscopy (AFM) and grazing incidence small angle x-ray scattering (GISAXS).
-Due to unique integrated measurement workflow of the Tosca 400 AFM, the surface texture and grain size are characterized with unprecedented efficiency, while GISAXS gives a deeper insight into structural changes upon a larger area of the studied thin films.
+To get a full picture of the qualitative and quantitative properties, two complementary techniques are used namely, atomic force microscopy (AFM) and grazing incidence small-angle X-ray scattering (GISAXS).
+The surface texture and grain size are characterized by AFM, while GISAXS gives deeper insights into structural changes of a larger area of the studied thin films.

 Drug release from polymeric composite thin films is promising for buccal/transdermal pharmaceutical applications due to the enhanced bioavailability.
 There is a growing demand for smart drug delivery systems and for corresponding appropriate characterization methods to study stability and release behavior.
 The surface morphology has a strong impact on dissolution and delivery properties as well as the long term stability of the drug delivery system.

 Here we used a combined approach of atomic force microscopy (AFM) and grazing-incidence small-angle X-ray scattering (GISAXS) to investigate the structural properties of iCVD (initiated Chemical Vapor Deposition)-coated clotrimazole films as a drug delivery system.
 The present drug delivery system consists of clotrimazole as the active pharmaceutical ingredient (API), an antifungal medication which is typically administered orally, and poly(2-hydroxyethyl methacrylate) (pHEMA) as the top barrier layer. pHEMA is a hydrogel which builds a protective barrier in dry state and enables drug delivery (diffusion of API) in wet state.
-By analyzing thin-film samples of varying drug layer thickness with Tosca 400 atomic force microscopy and SAXSpoint 2.0 small-angle X-ray system we identified structural differences.
+By analyzing thin-film samples of varying drug layer thickness with an atomic force microscopy and a SAXS system we identified structural differences.

 Get the document